 Who is CallRail?

-CallRail develops a marketing analytics application that’s used by over 65,000 companies and agencies around the world.
-They help businesses grow by giving them insight into which marketing channels are driving results through attribution of inbound sales leads.
-Their product is set apart from competitors by its intuitive UI, flexible pricing, and the the use of machine learning for Conversation Intelligence.
+CallRail develops an analytics platform designed for those who rely on quality calls and inbound leads to measure success.
+Their customers live in a results-driven world, and giving them a clear view into their digital marketing efforts is their first priority.
+Their product is set apart from competitors by its intuitive UI, flexible pricing, and the use of machine learning for Conversation Intelligence.
 They also have a pretty neat office.

 Before Targetprocess, CallRail used a tool that was essentially just a bulletin board and a task list.
 It became clear that a central point for data and collaboration was needed.
 Their CTO had some experience with other tools, but found that Targetprocess was the only solution that could both reflect their custom workflows and scale with the company as they grew and processes changed.